 By Cat, May 25, 2017

-These instructions are from the Aurora Benevolent Healing Center, Bernie Bayard, ND., L. Ac. in Portland OR.
-I have not been to that office since 2008, so not sure it is still in business; the last address I had was 1238 NW Glisan St, C, Portland, OR.
+These instructions are from the Aurora Benevolent Healing Center, Bernie Bayard, ND., L. Ac., my naturopath/acupuncturist when I lived in Portland OR.
+I have not been to that office since I moved to my Montana birth-home in 2008, so not sure it is still in business; the last address I had was 1238 NW Glisan St, C, Portland, OR.

 Now I live in Montana, so likely will not get another Chinese herbal tea from Dr. Bayard; however, the method is the same no matter where you get the tea.
 For example, I had lost those original instructions, so asked my acupuncturist in Montana if he knew how to make the tea; his printed instructions were the same as Dr. Bayard’s.